primefaces/primefaces/docs/7_1/core/contentsecuritypolicy.md

 ```

 ## Known Limitations
-Currently `<f:ajax>` cannot be used with CSP and is a limitation in Faces core implementations.
+Currently `<f:ajax>` cannot be used with CSP and is a limitation in the core Faces implementations.

 - MyFaces: https://issues.apache.org/jira/browse/MYFACES-4280
 - Mojarra: https://github.com/eclipse-ee4j/mojarra/issues/4542